About Winter Activities in Val Thorens & The Belleville Valley

 Tobogganing in Val Thorens is something you do not want to miss out on.
 It provides a day or evening of fun for everyone, ranging from the youngest member of your family or group to the oldest!
 Enjoy this adrenaline filled experience on the 6km long run which is accessible from the Funitel Peclet and starts at the bottom of the Glacier de Peclet.
 The run is open everyday from 10:00 to 15:00 and on every Wednesday, Thursday and Friday evenings, adding the extra thrill of that night time brings.
 With turns, slopes and hills the run is fun, fast and safe as it is patrolled and groomed everyday.
 You can grab your tickets at the Chalet Toboggan above the Cascades chairlift.
 Check at the chalet for this years prices.

 Raquette à Neige or Snow-shoeing in and around Val Thorens is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing